PANTHEONtech/YANGinator/rfc-parser/docs/ModelDeviations.md

 ![](doc-images/Augment-stmt-after.png)

-### Edited identifier for support string splitter in if-feature
+### Edited identifier to support string splitter in if-feature
 Added "**or**","**and**" and "**not**" keywords as possible to **identifier** to support string-splitter in **if-feature** stmt after these keywords